otacon239/PS_HelloWorld/tutorial/tutorial.md

 ## Make it Pretty - Centering the Text

 If you're not a fan of math, this next section is not going to be the easiest to read, but I've done my best to explain how everything works.
-If we want to replicate what I've done in the video where the text moves along a sin wave, we'll need to make some significant changes to how the text is being drawn first.
+If we want to replicate what I've done in the video where the text moves along a sine wave, we'll need to make some significant changes to how the text is being drawn first.

 Let's add the following: